elixir-lang/elixir/docs/3_modules.md

 The example above will define two modules `Foo` and `Bar`.
 Notice that the second module is **not** called `Foo::Bar`.
 In general, nesting modules is discouraged in Elixir.

 ## 3.6 References

+In Erlang (and consequently in the Erlang VM), modules and functions are represented by atoms.
+For instance, this is valid Erlang code:

+    Mod = lists,
+    Mod:flatten([1,[2],3]).

+In the example above, we store the atom `lists` in the variable `Mod` and then invoked the function flatten in it.
+In Elixir, exactly the same idiom is allowed.
+In fact, we could call the same function `flatten` in `lists` as:

+    iex> :lists.flatten([1,[2],3])
+    [1,2,3]

+This mechanism is exactly what empowers Elixir references.
+Elixir references are uppercase identifiers (like `List`, `Orddict`, etc) that are converted to an atom representing a module at compilation time.
+For instance, by default `List` translates to the atom `::List`:

+    iex> List
+    ::List
+    iex> is_atom(List)
+    true

+References are powerful when used with the `refer` directive discussed above.
+For instance, let's imagine our Math module relies heavily on the `Orddict` module.
+If, at some point, we find out most algorithms in `Orddict` could be implemented in a much faster way, we could implement `FastOrddict` and use it as a drop-in replacement:

+    defmodule Math do
+      refer FastOrddict, as: Orddict
+      # ...
+    end

+Now any reference to `Orddict` will be automatically replaced by `FastOrddict`.
+In case one wants to access the original `Orddict`, it can be done by prefixing the module name with `::`:

+    Orddict.values   #=> uses ::FastOrddict.values
+    ::Orddict.values #=> uses ::Orddict.values

+Finally, in Elixir `::` is simply an operator (like `+`).
+It is used to concatenate two references:

+    iex> Foo::Bar
+    ::Foo::Bar
+    iex> Foo :: Bar
+    ::Foo::Bar

 [Chapter 2: Dipping the toes](https://github.com/josevalim/elixir/blob/master/docs/2_dipping_the_toes.md) | [Index](https://github.com/josevalim/elixir/blob/master/docs/0_index.md) | [Chapter 4: Protocols & Records](https://github.com/josevalim/elixir/blob/master/docs/4_protocols_and_records.md)